The Souvenir: Plot

 One evening, she returns to find that her flat has been broken into, and her valuable jewellery is missing.
-Later, on their trip to Venice, Anthony admits to doing it but says he didn't tell her to keep her from feeling bad.
-Julie becomes upset, but Anthony manages to convince her he had a good reason for doing so even though he doesn't elaborate, insinuating it is related to work and not to his heroin habit.
+Later, after their trip to Venice, Anthony admits to doing it but says he didn't tell her to keep her from feeling bad.
+Julie becomes upset, but Anthony manages to convince her he had a good reason for doing so, even though he doesn't elaborate, insinuating it is related to work and not to his heroin habit.
 Julie starts noticing when Anthony is on heroin, and she attends a self-help group.
 She starts to confront him sometimes but doubts herself, and he manipulates and gaslights her.
 She begins to take on the responsibility of his addiction.

 Julie returns home one evening to find a strange man in her apartment that Anthony must have let in.
 She also catches an illness from what she's being exposed to through Anthony.
 Finally, after finding out he was arrested, Julie asks Anthony to move out.

-Julie begins to put herself back together after the breakup, to the happiness of her friends and professors.
+Julie begins to put herself back together after the breakup and progresses in her film work, to the happiness of her friends and professors.
 Anthony's mother calls Julie frequently in an attempt to find him.

 Anthony shows up again and appears clean long enough for Julie to invite him back in with her.
 He goes through withdrawal in front of her but eventually starts using heroin again.
-He goes missing and is later found dead, having overdosed in a public toilet at the Wallace Collection.
+Then he goes missing and is later found dead, having overdosed in a public toilet at the Wallace Collection - the gallery in which The Souvenir is hung.